-Figure 15: Word co-occurrence network map of the 107 words most commonly co-occurring in the titles of OER-supported journal articles.
+Figure 15: Word co-occurrence network map of the 119 words most commonly co-occurring in the titles of OER-supported journal articles.
 Words were truncated (i.e. word endings like '-es', '-al', and '-ity' were removed) to increase word matching accuracy and stop words (words that carry little meaning like "and", "the", and "if") were deleted prior to creating the network.
-In the map, word size indicates the number of article titles in which the word appears; these values range from 5 articles to 94 articles.
+In the map, word size indicates the number of article titles in which the word appears; these values range from 5 articles to 65 articles.
 Words are colored based on the results of the community detection algorithm of Blondel and others (2008) to indicate groups of words that tend to appear together in article titles.
 Lines represent article titles in which the connected words both appear, with line size and darkness indicating the number of articles in which the two connected words both occur.
-These values range from 5 articles to 59 articles.
 For clarity, lines with a weight of less than 5 were removed and only the largest connected component of the network is shown.